The Clear Edge

 Simple.
 Specific.
 Searchable.

-Notion database with custom properties (free tier available, flexible filtering, custom views)
+• Notion database with custom properties (free tier, flexible filtering, custom views).

-Don’t overcomplicate.
-Consistent documentation matters more than a perfect system.
-Free alternatives like Google Sheets or NocoDB work as well as paid tools - pick what you’ll actually use daily.
+Consistent documentation matters more than having a perfect system.
+Free options like Google Sheets or NocoDB work as well as paid tools—pick the one you’ll actually use every day.

 Purpose: Identify what keeps happening repeatedly.